Skip to main content

 Why We're Lacing Up Our Boots for the Camino All Over Again

-In May 2024, to celebrate a milestone Sixtieth birthday, my sisters, Kim and Alison, and I embarked on the adventure of a lifetime.
-We walked a 275km stretch of the Camino Francés, from the small town of León (specifically, the Hospital de Órbigo) all the way to the majestic Santiago de Compostela.
+In May 2024, to celebrate a milestone Sixtieth birthday, 2 of my sisters, Kim and Alison, and I embarked on the adventure of a lifetime.
+We walked a 275km stretch of the Camino Francés, from León or specifically the small town of Hospital de Órbigo, all the way to the majestic Santiago de Compostela.

-When we finally arrived, I was running on empty.
+When we finally arrived, I was running on empty, even the fumes were running out.
 We had averaged about 16km a day, with three rest days sprinkled in to give our bodies a break.
 And I mean *real* rest days.
 One of them, I’m pretty sure I slept straight through.

 Looking back, the walk was a beautiful paradox.
 It was exhausting, yet exhilarating.
 It was hard and strenuous, but also peaceful in a way I’d never experienced.
 The sense of achievement when we finally completed it was immense.
 But in the moment?
 I was just tired.
 My poor sister Alison bore the brunt of my struggles.
-She’d walk a couple of kilometres, then patiently sit and wait for me to catch up.
+She’d walk a couple of kilometres, then patiently sat and waited for Kim, and then they both waited for me to catch up.
 She used that time wisely, though, taking over the blog that chronicled our travels.
 (I had started it, but after a fall on our very first walking day, I was nursing a sore wrist and then my body decided to add the flu to the mix.
 It was a rough start!)

 So, when we got home and people asked, my immediate answer was, "Been there, done that.
 Don't need to do it again."
 I was certain our Camino chapter was closed.